-On September 4, 1980, Rudolf Steiner School of Ann Arbor (RSSAA) opened its doors to grades one through four.
+On September 4, 1980, Rudolf Steiner School of Ann Arbor (RSSAA) opened its doors to Grades 1-4.
 Those doors belonged to a small three-room building on Packard Road near historic Cobblestone Farm.
 Behind the school’s opening were decades of work in the community by many people, including Dr. Ernst Katz (Prof. Emeritus of Physics, University of Michigan) and Mrs. Ruth Nilsson, a parent and teacher who was instrumental in founding the school.
 By the third year, we had outgrown our space due to increased enrollment and a new kindergarten program.
-A leased building in York Township on ten acres of land allowed the school to add a new first grade each succeeding year, with the 1984-85 school year marking the first time that the Lower School had its full complement of kindergarten through grade 8 classes.
+A leased building in York Township on ten acres of land allowed the school to add a new first grade each succeeding year, with the 1984-85 school year marking the first time that the Lower School had its full complement of kindergarten through Grade 8 classes.
 Since most of our students came from Ann Arbor, the York Township location required us to bus in many of our students and the building did not meet the needs of a K-8 Waldorf program.
 We were fortunate to have the opportunity to purchase our current Newport Road campus in 1986 from Ann Arbor public schools.

 Against All Odds – The Newport Years

 After three moves in six years, we finally had a place to call home and room to grow.
 Steady and rapid growth in enrollment, as well as consistent improvements to the campus and building, continued to reflect the community’s response to the value of our educational program.
 The growth of the school has been supported by an active parent body that has worked closely with the faculty on tasks such as publicity, fundraising, and recruitment.
-Such involvement has been essential in helping the school to confront first, the challenges of its infancy, and now the new challenges brought by continued growth.
+Such involvement has been essential in helping the school to confront first the challenges of its infancy, and now the new challenges brought by continued growth.

 A Vision Realized